Jujure/juju.re/jujure/content/writeups/fcsc_2022/diplodocus.md

 Here I was really scared because I started to think that this was maybe `\J` trolling me with again a cryptography problem modelised using bitboards are something.
-And everyone who checks my results of the FCSC know how bad I am cryptography.
+And everyone who checks my results of the FCSC know how bad I am at cryptography.

 {{< code file="/static/diplodocus/check_align.c" language="c" >}}

 #### Alignement count

-So now I am really unhappy, I was having finding out puzzle and placing bits on boards but now `\J` is throwing modular arithmetic at me.
+So now I am really unhappy, I was having fun finding out puzzle and placing bits on boards but now `\J` is throwing modular arithmetic at me.

 I take a break crying in my bed after these findings before actually thinking.